awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    * The following issues in the database 'mydb' need to be corrected before upgrading:** The database has views or materialized views that depend on 'pg_stat_activity'.
 Drop the views.
    ```

+1. **If a replica upgrade fails while upgrading the database, resolve the issue** – A failed replica will be placed in the `INCOMPATIBLE_RESTORE` state and replication will be terminated on the DB instance\.
+Delete the replica and recreate a new replica based on the upgraded primary instance\.

+   A replica upgrade might fail for the following reasons:
+   + It was unable to catch up with the primary instance even after a wait time\.
+   + It was in a terminal or incompatible lifecycle state such as storage\-full, incompatible\-restore, and so on\.
+   + When the primary instance upgrade started, there was a separate minor version upgrade running on the replica\.
+   + The replica instance used incompatible parameters\.
+   + The replica instance was unable to communicate with the primary instance to synchronize the data folder\.

 1. **Upgrade your production instance** – When the dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
 For more information, see [Manually upgrading the engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.